 The College recognizes that a student or employee may choose to report sexual assault or harassment to any employee of the College.
 For example, a student may choose to confide in the Dean of Students, a resident advisor, a faculty member, or a coach.
 An employee may choose to confide in a supervisor or colleague.
 Under this policy, any employee, other than those deemed confidential by law, who receives a report of sexual assault or harassment is required to share the report immediately with the Title IX Coordinator.

 To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to directly report any alleged incident that is a violation of this policy to the Title IX Coordinator or the Director as set forth below.

 OSP-Olive Swann Porter building

 (478) 757-4028 email@example.com

-Complaints under this policy involving a faculty member or employee may also be reported to the Director of Human Resources as set forth below.
+Complaints under this policy involving a faculty member or employee may be referred to the Director of Human Resources.
 The Title IX Coordinator and Director of Human Resources will work together to respond in a prompt and equitable manner to complaints involving a faculty member or employee.

 Director of Human Resources

-The Title IX Coordinator has designated the following individuals to serve as Deputy Title IX Coordinators.
-These individuals assist the Title IX coordinator in investigating complaints of sexual harassment and assault and any other matters relating to Title IX at the College.
+The Title IX Coordinator has designated the following individuals to also serve as Deputy Title IX Coordinators.
+The Title IX Deputies assist the Title IX Coordinator in investigating complaints of sexual harassment and assault and any other matters relating to Title IX at Wesleyan College.
 Students may report a violation of this policy to either of the Deputy Title IX Coordinators.